Welcome to the third installment of the annual Year-End Awards here at The Hockey Writers.

-Despite a lockout-shortened hockey season, we’ve decided to make the balloting an annual traditional and have conducted our second straight year of awards.
-Voting was conducted by e-mail between April 29 and May 31 and voters were instructed to provide up to three choices (a first, second and third-place vote) for each category, focusing on regular season accomplishments.
+At the conclusion of every season, we ask all active writers to submit their picks for the following categories.
+Voting was conducted by e-mail between April 16 and May 15 and voters were instructed to provide up to three choices (a first, second and third-place vote) for each category, focusing on regular season accomplishments.
 All active THW contributors were eligible to vote, regardless of if they were brand-new or a seasoned veteran.

-The only significant change from last year’s voting was in weighting points – first place votes were worth 5 points (up from 3 points in 2012), second place votes were worth 3 points (up from 2 in 2012) and third place votes remained worth 1 point apiece.
-Overall, 27 ballots were cast for the awards.
+First place votes were worth 5 points, second place votes were worth 3 points and third place votes worth 1 point apiece.
+Overall, 29 ballots were cast for the awards.

 MOST OUTSTANDING PLAYER

 Modeled after the NHL’s Hart Trophy, this award seeks to acknowledge the player who had the best year and whose contributions most helped their team succeed.